hplp/rfautomata/README.md

 -r: Name of the report file containing metrics

+# automatize.py : Convert the machine learning model into automata

+## The automatize program is responsible for converting an SKLEARN ensemble machine learning model into a representation that can be executed on the Automata Processor, ANML.

+-m: Input SKLEARN model pickle file from trainEnsemble.py

+-a: ANML output filename

+--chain-ft-vm: Intermediate pickle filename containing the chains, the feature table, and value map

+-v: Verbosity flag

 If you use this code for research purposes, please cite the below paper which introduces the contained algorithms.